tagdots/delete-workflow-runs/README.md

 <br>

-### 🔍 Example 2 - Perform a dry-run delete to keep 10 workflow runs for each workflow
+### 🔍 Example 2 - Perform a MOCK delete to keep 10 workflow runs for each workflow
 **Summary**
-- **API rate limit:** remaining, the next limit reset, and consumption estimate in no dry-run.
+- **API rate limit:** remaining, the next time rate limit will reset, and consumption estimate in no dry-run.
 - **Workflow runs:**
+  - divided between orphan and active workflows.
   - workflow runs grouped by workflow name
-  - divided between orphan and active workflows.
 - **Mock Delete:** workflow runs to be deleted (grouped by workflow name).

 ```